BaowenZ/RaDe-GS/README.md

 python render.py -m <path to pre-trained model> -s <path to dataset>
 python metrics.py -m <path to trained model> # Compute error metrics on renderings
 ```
+Our model can directly render coordinate map for training, without the need to first render a depth map and then convert it.
+This feature can be activated by including `--use_coord_map` in the argument list of 'train.py'.

 # 4. Viewer
 Current viewer in this repository is very similar to the original Gaussian Splatting viewer (with small modifications for 3D filters).